 |Written by Admin|

-In September, Knight signed a three-year contract extension that runs through the 2011-12 season.
-In 2005, Pat Knight was appointed his father's successor.
+In September, Knight signed a three-year contract extension that ran through the 2011-12 season.

 Knight arrived at Texas Tech in March 2001, six months after being fired by Indiana for what school officials there called a ``pattern of unacceptable behavior.''